 This is where the most opportunity may be realized, via the following improvements:

 - Automation: Freeing sales and demand planners from the laborious task of manual forecast preparation not only reduces error, it improves accuracy, eliminates forecast labor hours (90% in many cases), and saves both time and money (measurably).
 These improvements alone are why so many more organizations are replacing Excel-based processes with cloud-based automation.

 - Rolling forecasts: The ability to automate monthly rolling forecasts markedly improves planning and responsiveness.
 That’s because planners can respond to continually updated data with re-optimized plans around project scheduling, critical resource allocations, or the timing of investments.
 That enhances management’s ability to balance growth, margin, and asset utilization on a rolling basis.

-- Collaboration: A shared cloud computing environment makes it vastly easier for functionally and geographically diverse users to share, review, and reconcile forecasts, budgets, and plans in a single, unified system.
+- Collaboration: A makes it vastly easier for functionally and geographically diverse users to share, review, and reconcile forecasts, budgets, and plans in a single, unified system.
 Stakeholders can also contribute valuable foreknowledge to further refine forecasts, such as a big new order or a new supplier – items that might otherwise languish in virtual silos.

 3. Customer service

 This perspective views organizational performance through the eyes of customers or other stakeholders (for example, customer satisfaction with regards to quality, price, and availability of your products or services).
 Customers provide feedback regarding whether their needs are being met with current products or services.
 Customer expectations, and competitor offerings, often change and it’s crucial for your business or organization to keep up.

 This leg answers the question, “How are we meeting customer expectations?”

 Let’s close out with just a few of the many hard financial benefits available through careful investment in best-of-breed forecasting and planning: